Kane Hames: International

 Hames was subbed off in the 38th minute of the third Bledisloe Cup test against Australia after taking a serious head knock, being replaced by Crockett.
 The test ended in a 23–18 loss.
 Hames made a quick recovery from injury to start against the Barbarians at Twickenham and started in all three tests on the end-of-year tour, ending the 2017 season with what was arguably his best performance of his career against Scotland in the 22–17 win, as well as a 60-minute performance against Wales in the 33–18 win.

+Concussion and retirement from playing

+Hames did not return to playing following his last match for the All Blacks, against Wales in November 2017, due to on-going symptoms from concussion, which affected him most significantly in the year after he stopped playing.
+He took up refereeing and also television commentary work.
+In 2023 Hames stated that he was still suffering from symptoms six years after his last concussion, and that this had delayed his transition into coaching, but he had worked as a set-piece coach for the Queensland Reds under head coach Brad Thorn for a season starting in August 2022.